Fascinating Side-Effects

 With all these developments, clearly, God is on Russia's side.
 And with all these developments, in particular Russia's economic and also societal resilience, clearly, everything we have been told for years about the allegedly weak and poor Russia was nothing but lies.
 So, the way that Russia is described to us – as a rigid neo-Stalinist autocracy – is false.
 And we should remove from power and punish all those Western propagandists who have been deceiving us.

 ✅ Russian ruble has been crowned world’s best-performing currency almost every year – in May 2022[+], in November 2023[+], and again in April 2025[+], as dollar declined.
-The ruble strengthened 38% versus the dollar on the over-the-counter market since the beginning of 2025, according to data compiled by Bloomberg[+].
+The ruble gained nearly 40%[+] and then 45%[+] (USD/RUB started 2025 around 113 and got to near 81[+]) against the dollar in 2025, according to data compiled also by Bloomberg[+] that also reported[+][+] that the Russian ruble has become the strongest-performing currency of 2025 and was one of the top five best-performing global assets (of course, anti-Russian Western globalists/neocolonialists had to spin it that this could become a threat for the Russia’s economic stability😊)!
+This means that US dollar or the US lost 31% value to Russia – currency appreciation and depreciation aren't symmetric due to the reciprocal nature of exchange rates (when the ruble gained 45% against the dollar, it could purchase 45% more dollars, but 1$ could buy roughly 31% fewer rubles).
 Remember when in March 2022, Biden claimed[+] that the ruble was reduced to rubble?
 Just a month and half later it was his dollar that was reduced to rubble!
 Or, dollar is a faller!
 Proving the Bible's Proverb 26:27[+] to be true: “Whoever digs a pit will fall into it; if someone rolls a stone, it will roll back on them.”
 Looks like Putin got the last laugh!

 ✅ Russian banks made a record profit[+] in 2023 despite the war and all the draconian sanctions against Russia!
 Russia banks’ profits rose in 2023 not just a little but 16 times compared to 2022 when the profits also rose 90% compared to 2021!
 2023 boom was driven by demand for discount mortgages[+] and loans to finance large business acquisitions[+].
 Russian businesses have been buying up assets from international firms that left the market.
 As it turns out, this is what happens when a country leaves the Western financial system and is able to function optimally.
 The benefits of national sovereignty.
 The right to freely develop own economy and markets independent of foreign control or interference.